Skip to content

 Wetland

 The nature reserve is designed to quickly fill up with floodwater when the River Great Ouse floods.
 Water enters from the west, flows through the system and flows out downstream.
 This means sometimes when the water is high, parts of the nature reserve are not accessible.
 Usually the water drains away within a couple of days.
-(If you are visiting during periods of high rainfall, please check the water levels before you set off).
 This dynamic water system makes the site even more appealing to wildlife as the wet/dry margins of the lakes attract a great variety of wetland birds in winter and invertebrates in the spring and summer.

 Little owl in tree trunk.